Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 Life Insurance Lingo 101

-- Premium: Simply the cost of your life insurance which you can pay annually, quarterly or monthly.
+Simply the cost of your life insurance which you pay monthly, annually or quarterly.

-- Underwriting: The process insurance companies use to vet you for coverage.
-Typically, they’ll look at your age, gender, health status and lifestyle to determine the coverage you’re eligible for.
+The process insurance companies use to pinpoint your rating class which ultimately determines the cost.
+Typically, they’ll look at your age, gender, health status and lifestyle:

 What Is Life Insurance and Who Needs It Anyway?